Shou Puerh Aged 10 Years

 This careful sun-drying step lays the foundation for later fermentation, giving the tea its aging potential and signature depth.

-During Wo Dui (controlled pile fermentation), fresh sun-dried leaves undergo a warm and humid transformation lasting 45–60 days.
+During Wo Dui (controlled pile fermentation), fresh sun-dried leaves undergo a warm and humid transformation that activates native microbes and initiates deep enzymatic change.